vitia58/top_creator/README.md

 ## Usage

-- The client sends a bulk object of 1-10 customer objects to the server.
+- The client sends a bulk object of 1-10 customer objects to the server every 200ms.
 - The server receives this data, adds it to the primary database, and creates anonymized versions in a separate collection.
 Additionaly it can update exsiting objects by id

 ## Project Structure